 A few factors are responsible for the rate a parent has of having a child with NF2.

-Initially it was believed there were two forms of NF2; Wishart and Gardner, understanding of genetics proved that NF2 is a lot more complicated than just two forms and is now understood to be up to 200 mutations of NF2 due to how the body reacts to the missing or mutated NF2 gene.
+Initially, the NF2 condition was believed to include two forms of NF2; Wishart and Gardner, understanding of genetics proved that NF2 is a lot more complicated than just two forms and is now understood to be up to 400 mutations of NF2 due to how the body reacts to the missing or mutated NF2 gene.
 Wishart was said to be the milder form than Gardner.
-Also, the same severity of NF2 within a family assumes for autosomal dominant inheritance and not as a Spontaneous mutation, this means if a child will have similar growth rate and issues as family, assuming the family with NF2 was not Mosaic and had NF2 in every cell in their body.
+Also, the same severity of NF2 within a family assumes for autosomal dominant inheritance and not as a Spontaneous mutation; this means if a child will have similar growth rate and issues as family, assuming the family with NF2 was not Mosaic and had NF2 in every cell in their body.

 An individual, who has NF2 through spontaneous mutation, may be mosaic and might not have NF2 in their entire body depending on when in embryonic development the NF2 mutation occurred.
 These individuals might have more of a mild case then their children.